-MU 112 Southern Chorale (1/4)
+MU 112 Southern Chorale (1⁄4)

-A mixed chorus for students who wish the experience of concerted singing.
-This group sings a different repertory from that of the Concert Choir.
+A treble-voice chorus for students who wish the experience of concerted singing.
 May be repeated for credit.
 Fall, Spring.

-MU 113 Chamber Orchestra (1/4)
+MU 113 Chamber Orchestra (1⁄4)

 An orchestral ensemble performance opportunity.
 Students will rehearse and perform with the Red Mountain Chamber Orchestra (Birmingham-Southern's chamber orchestra-in-residence) or other approved orchestral ensemble.
 May be repeated for credit.
 Fall, Spring.